Quick Tips: Reducing the Stress of Caregiving

 It's important to take time off from caregiving once in a while.
 Spend some time doing things you enjoy or on things in your own life that need attention.

 Depression is common among caregivers.
-It's emotionally draining to care for a loved one whose health is getting worse.
+It's emotionally draining to care for someone whose health is getting worse.
 Don't dismiss your feelings as "just stress."
 If you're having trouble coping with your feelings, it may help to talk with a counselor.
 If you have symptoms of depression, such as a lack of interest in things you enjoy, a lack of energy, or trouble sleeping, talk with your doctor.